Sho Iwamoto / 岩本 祥

 You think about yourself and how you can learn physics efficiently so that you make your NSYSU life more enjoyable and satisfactory.
 Throughout this semester, you try to build your way of learning, where you need to learn proactively by utilizing lectures and books given in English.

 This lecture’s second goal is to learn fundamental concepts in physics, such as energy and force.
 Toward the goal, you begin with basic calculus and vector arithmetic: you learn differentials, essential integrals, and calculations with vectors.
-Using those tools, you analyze three-dimensional motions of particles, where you encounter the fundamental concepts, notice their usefulness, and comprehend their meanings.
+Using those tools, you analyze three-dimensional motions of particles and oscillatory motions and waves.

-The tools and concepts you learn are further utilized in future lectures, such as General Physics 2 (electromagnetism and oscillatory motions), electromagnetism, and electronics.
+The tools and concepts you learn are further utilized in future lectures, such as General Physics 2, electromagnetism, and electronics.

 Guidance document